Global Focus INC-5 Conference: Niutech Demonstrates 10,000-Ton Continuous Plastic Pyrolysis Technology And Complete Equipment

 (MENAFN- PR Newswire)

 Busan exhibition & convention Center in South Korea.
-The conference has negotiated and finalized a legally binding international instrument to address the growing global and marine plastic pollution issues.
-Niutech from China is also contributing to the solution of the global waste plastics problem.
-Niutech's self-developed "Industrial Continuous Waste Plastic Pyrolysis Production Line" has already completed 10,000-ton scale industrial projects in Denmark, Thailand, South Korea, and China.
+Over 1400 negotiators from 178 member states, and more than 2300 representatives from intergovernmental organizations, United Nations agencies, non-governmental organizations, and the media have gathered to negotiate and finalize a legally binding international instrument to address the growing global and marine plastic pollution issues.
+As an international expert in continuous pyrolysis technology, Niutech from China is also contributing to the solution of the global waste plastics problem.
+Niutech's self-developed "Industrial Continuous Waste Plastic Pyrolysis Production Line", which has completely independent intellectual property rights, can turn various kinds of low-value, mixed and polluted waste plastics into high-quality chemical raw materials and apply them to the production of new plastics, thus realizing the closed-loop chemical recycling of waste plastics.
+At present, Niutech's technology has already completed 10,000-ton scale industrial projects in Denmark, Thailand, South Korea, and China which is of great significance for the high-value utilization of global waste plastics, reducing dependence on petroleum resources, lowering carbon emissions, and supporting sustainable development.

 Continue Reading